legacysurvey/legacysurvey/pages/pubs.rst

 When using data from the Legacy Surveys in papers, please include the `text on the acknowledgment page`_.

-This page is likely to be incomplete and has been updated through mid-June, 2019.
+This page is likely to be incomplete and has been updated through early-April, 2020.
 For additional publications, see also the NOAO publications lists for `2018`_ and `2019`_, and `citations`_ to the `DESI Legacy Imaging Surveys Overview Paper.`_

-2020 (X publications so far)
+2020 (29 publications so far)
 =============================
 #.
 Ross & Cross, `The Near and Mid-infrared photometric properties of known redshift z>5 Quasars`_
+#.
+Anand et al., `DECam-GROWTH Search for the Faint and Distant Binary Neutron Star and Neutron Star-Black Hole Mergers in O3a`_
+#.
+Ho et al., `The Koala: A Fast Blue Optical Transient with Luminous Radio Emission from a Starburst Dwarf Galaxy at z=0.27`_
+#.
+Coppejans et al., `A relativistic outflow from the energetic, fast-rising blue optical transient CSS161010 in a dwarf galaxy`_
+#.
+Vieira et al., `A Deep CFHT Optical Search for a Counterpart to the Possible Neutron Star - Black Hole Merger GW190814`_
+#.
+Jaelani et al., `Survey of Gravitationally-lensed Objects in HSC Imaging (SuGOHI).
+V. Group-to-cluster scale lens search from the HSC-SSP Survey`_
+#.
+Burleigh et al., `Observing Strategy for the Legacy Surveys`_
+#.
+Koribalski et al., `WALLABY -- An SKA Pathfinder HI Survey`_
+#.
+Yao et al., `Unveiling the Intrinsic Alignment of Galaxies with Self-Calibration and DECaLS DR3 data`_
+#.
+Lacerna et al., `SDSS-IV MaNGA: global and local stellar population properties of elliptical galaxies and their assembly histories`_

 #.
 Hewitt & Treuthardt, `Comparison of galaxy spiral arm pitch angle measurements using manual and automated techniques`_
 #.
 Barbosa et al., `One Hundred SMUDGes in S-PLUS: Ultra-diffuse Galaxies Flourish in the Field`_